ashok426/Recommender-System/README.md

 Training word2vec algorithm from scratch is an computationally expensive and also need humonguous data.
 As i have less data, so i have used **Google pretrained word2vec neural network** for this project.

+So, Convert the book descriptions into a numeric vector and find the similarity between these vectors to recommend the book.
+I have used **euclidean distance** for finding similarity..